 Bronzer vs. Contour: What's the Difference?

 Do you know the difference between bronzer and contour?
-All too often, the two are lumped together and thought of as the same thing, with people mistakenly using bronzing products to contour and contour products to bronze.
-Yes, powders and creams are typically used to practice both makeup techniques, but the truth is, bronzing your skin and contouring your face aren’t the same.
+All too often, the two are lumped together and thought of as the same thing, with people mistakenly using different types of bronzer to contour and contour products to bronze.
+And we get it, the two are undeniably similar.
+But the truth is, bronzing your skin and contouring your face aren’t the same.
 The two techniques actually hold differences in purpose and application, and even require different kinds of products.
-If you’re still tempted to chisel your cheekbones and sculpt your face with a shimmer-packed bronzer, hold that thought—we’re sharing what exactly makes bronzer and contour different.
-Plus, read ‘til the end to learn how to bronze and contour the right way.
+If you’re still confused, don’t worry.
+We got you covered the full lowdown on bronzing versus contouring, including how to do each one.

 What’s the Difference Between Bronzing and Contouring?

-Bronzing, on the other hand, is meant to warm up your complexion and give a sun-kissed look.
-While contour products can temporarily create the illusion of a more structured complexion, bronzer can make you look as if you’ve spent the day soaking up some rays (without all the sun damage that comes with it).
+Bronzing, on the other hand, is meant to warm up your complexion and give it a sun-kissed look.
+So while contour products can temporarily create the illusion of a more structured complexion, bronzer can make you look as if you’ve spent the day soaking up some rays (without all the sun damage that comes with it).

-Step 1: Select the right shade.
-Don’t contour with bronzer.
-We repeat, don’t contour with bronzer.
 Remember how we said that contouring creates shadows and bronzing creates warmth?
 Well, shadows aren’t typically warm, which is why we wouldn’t recommend contouring with a sun-kissed bronzer.
 Instead of relying on your bronzer to serve double-duty, look for a cool-toned powder or cream with a grayish tint.
-For the best results, stick with a product that’s meant specifically for contouring, like the L’Oréal Paris Infallible Pro-Contour Palette or Maybelline FaceStudio Master Contour V-Shape Duo Stick—both of which include shades to highlight with too.
+For the best results, stick with a product that’s meant specifically for contouring, like the NYX Professional Makeup Highlight and Contour Palette.

-Step 2: Contour key spots.
-Where you place a contour product on your face is more particular than where you use bronzer.
+Where you place a contour product on your face is more specific than where you use bronzer.
 That’s because you want to keep the product to certain spots where seeing shadows would look natural.
-Using a brush or makeup blender, apply the product of your choosing on your temples, down the sides of your nose, below your cheekbones, along your jawline, and just beneath your bottom lip.
+Using a brush or makeup blender, apply the product of your choosing on your temples, down the sides of your nose, below your cheekbones, along your jawline and just beneath your bottom lip.

-Step 3: Blend out.
-Besides contouring with the wrong color, the fastest way to mess up contouring is to forget to blend.
-Overly severe lines are not what you want, so don’t stop until you’ve softened any harsh edges with a clean brush or blender.
+Besides contouring with the wrong color, the fastest way to get an unnatural-looking contour is by forgetting to blend.
+Be sure to blend until you’ve softened any harsh edges with a clean brush or blender.

 How to Use Bronzer

-Step 1: Select the right shade.
 Just as you shouldn’t use bronzer to contour, you won’t want to use a contour product to bronze — it may make your makeup look too heavy.
 You’ll also want to avoid bronzers that are extremely warm, as they can end up looking orange on your skin.
-For a shade that will look natural, look for a bronzer with a hint of beige, like the L’Oréal Paris True Match Lumi Bronze It Bronzer—which comes in three suitable shades.
+For a shade that will look natural, look for a bronzer with a neutral undertone, like the L’Oréal Paris True Match Lumi Bronze It Bronzer, which comes in three shades.

-Step 2: Apply in “3” shapes.
 Contrary to what you may have heard, bronzer shouldn’t be swept over your entire face.
-If that were how it worked, you might as well apply a foundation that’s too dark.
 Instead, use the “3” technique to apply bronzer.
-Dip a fluffy brush into a powder bronzer, then apply it in a three shape along the side of your face, hitting the sides of your forehead, cheekbones, and jawline.
-If you’re wondering why those spots, it’s simple.
-Those are the areas the sun would hit.
+Dip a big, fluffy brush into a powder bronzer, then apply it in a three-shape along the side of your face, hitting the sides of your forehead, cheekbones, and jawline.
+Doing this technique offers a more natural-looking finish because those are the areas the sun usually hits.

-Step 3: Don’t forget your neck.
-Skip applying bronzer to your neck and you risk looking like your face doesn’t match your body.
-Before you put away your bronzer, apply it down the sides of your neck too.
+Not applying bronzer to your neck can often make it look like your face doesn’t match your body.
+Before you put away your bronzer, apply it down the sides of your neck, too.